cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 More detail on suggested IaC technologies are available in the {{<link "best-practice">}}Best Practice{{</link>}} section.

-Documentation pages for some general advice are also availble for
+Documentation pages for some general advice are also available for
 {{<link "linux-admin">}}Linux Administration{{</link>}},
 and {{<link "openstack">}}OpenStack{{</link>}}.